-A design and communications blog for mission-driven organizations who want to change the world.
-Empower your cause; influence, inspire, and engage the communities you serve through branding, design, and marketing for a digital and social world.
+Insights on purpose, design, and marketing communications for mission-driven organizations who want to create change, change lives, and sustain movements.
+Empower your cause to influence, inspire, and engage the communities you serve through branding, design, and marketing in our digital and social world.

 My philanthropic friend loves to share about the causes she supports.
 Today was no different; only she wasn’t in a mood to share how wonderful the causes are.

 The mission-driven organization creates a culture of communication when it recognizes it must be engaging—listening more often than it speaks to understand the needs of its audience and constituents.

 What inspires you?
 Why does it inspire you?
 Does what inspires you about the purpose of your cause or company inspire your audience in the same way?

 Your organization can drive a culture of communication when it embraces data as a means of sharing greater insight into the outcomes of its mission, and understanding of its cause.

 The mission-driven organization creates a purpose-driven culture of communication when its character (its values in action) aligns with the reasons that motivate its followers to believe in its cause.